Medicine Quotes (83)

 Let the surgeon take care to regulate the whole regimen of the patient's life for joy and happiness by promising that he will soon be well, by allowing his relatives and special friends to cheer him and by having someone tell him jokes, and let him be solaced also by music on the viol or psaltery.
 The surgeon must forbid anger, hatred, and sadness in the patient, and remind him that the body grows fat from joy and thin from sadness.

-Medical statistics are like a bikini.
-What they reveal is interesting but what they conceal is vital.
+Medical statistics are like a bikini bathing suit: what they reveal is interesting; what they conceal is vital.

 Medicine deals with the states of health and disease in the human body.
 It is a truism of philosophy that a complete knowledge of a thing can only be obtained by elucidating its causes and antecedents, provided, of course, such causes exist.
 In medicine it is, therefore, necessary that causes of both health and disease should be determined.